mthnguyener/twittercovid19/README.md

 <!-- badges: end -->

-The goal of this project is to gather covid19 related tweets and analyze how retweets and favorites are impacted.
+The goal of this project is to gather covid19 related tweets and analyze how retweets.
+Essentially, understand strategy for spreading critical crisis news.

 Business Understanding:
-Are retweets and favorites affected by which words are being used in the tweet?
-Can we increase retweets and favorites by using key words?
+Are retweets affected by which words are being used in the tweet?
+Can we increase retweets (share critical news faster) by using key words?
-Our hypothesis is that words implying fear will have a positive impact on reteweets and favorites since people typically react to fear.
+Our hypothesis is that words implying fear will have a positive impact on reteweets and reachability since people typically react to fear.

-Data Understanding:
+Initial Data Understanding:
 datecreated - date tweet was created screenname - the screen name of the person posting the tweet tweettext - the content of the tweet